Man Utd, Premier League cash in on English soccer's appeal

-LONDON Manchester United (MANU.N) unveiled two new sponsorships in China on Tuesday and the Premier League agreed a partnership with brewer Carlsberg (CARLb.CO), underlining the global appeal of English soccer.
+LONDON, Jan 15 Manchester United unveiled two new sponsorships in China on Tuesday and the Premier League agreed a partnership with brewer Carlsberg , underlining the global appeal of English soccer.

 The Premier League is available to television viewers in around 720 million homes around the world, and interest is high in Asia.